Sergie-AGA/web-dev-explorer-next/docs/application-overview.md

 ## Tech Stack

 The following tech stack exists across all projects:
-Frontend: React JS, Next JS, Typescript, JavaScript, Tailwind CSS and ShadcnUI Backend & Infra: Supabase, Vercel
+Frontend: React JS, Next JS, Typescript, JavaScript, Tailwind CSS and ShadcnUI, Jest Backend & Infra: Supabase, Vercel
 Libraries which have small impact may not be listed here or in the project data listing.